Cissbury Ring

 Cissbury Ring is the largest hill fort in Sussex, the second largest in England and one of the largest in Europe overall, covering some 60 acres (24 hectares).
 The earthworks that form the fortifications were built around the beginning of the Middle Iron-Age possibly around 250 BC but abandoned in the period 50 BC - 50 AD.

 The site of the fort contains a Neolithic mine, one of the first flint mines in Britain.
-Around 200 shafts were dug into Cissbury hill over around 900 years of use.
+Around 270 shafts were dug into Cissbury hill over around 300 years of use.
 Shafts were up to 12 m deep with 7 m diameters at the surface.
 Up to eight galleries extended outwards from the bottoms of the shafts, often interconnecting with one another.
 The site has been damaged by illicit metal detecting.

 Structure

 The ditches and banks are the remains of a defensive wall that enclosed 65 acre of land; the inner band of the wall is over a mile around.
-The ditches are said to be as deep as three metres and were filled with loosened chalk and covered with timber palisade.
+The ditches are said to be as deep as three metres.
+The banks were filled with loosened chalk and covered with timber palisade.
 The 600 foot (184 m) hill is open to the public.
-From the top, one is able to see to the west Selsey, Chichester Cathedral, the Spinnaker Tower and the Isle of Wight.
+From the top, one is able to see to the west Selsey, Chichester Cathedral, the Spinnaker Tower in Portsmouth, and the Isle of Wight.
 To the east, one is able to see Brighton, the Seven Sisters and Beachy Head.
 Cissbury Ring is the highest point in the borough of Worthing.

 History

 Several Bronze Age barrows have been found just outside Cissbury Ring.
 In the Romano-British period, farmers settled within the ramparts of the hill fort.

-In 1867–8 Augustus Lane-Fox excavated part of Cissbury Ring.
+In 1867–68 Augustus Lane-Fox excavated part of Cissbury Ring.

-During World War II, Cissbury Ring was used as a camp for the 2nd Argyll and Sutherland Highlanders in preparation for the Normandy landings.
+During World War II, Cissbury Ring was used as a camp for the 2nd Argyll and Sutherland Highlanders in preparation for the Normandy landings in 1944.
 At this time much of the fort within the ramparts was ploughed to provide food.
 While on manoeuvres, tanks destroyed the dew pond at the north side of the fort.
 A gap was made in the ramparts to accommodate a 100 lb gun which was used to fire at ships in the English Channel and an anti-aircraft gun was sited by the gap.

 Artefacts from Cissbury Ring can be found at Worthing Museum and Art Gallery, the Museum of Sussex Archaeology, Lewes and the Ashmolean Museum, Oxford.
-Silver pennies from the reign of Ethelred II (978-1016) can be found at the British Museum.
+Silver pennies from the reign of Æthelred the Unready (978-1016) can be found at the British Museum.